interflowlabs/juxt/README.md

 # juxt-issues
-a place to post and discuss juxt.io issues
+This repository is used as a place to post and discuss juxt.io issues.